yongdd/langevin-fts/README.md

   In python, import the package by adding  `from langevinfts import *`.

 # User Guide
 + This is not an application but a library for field-based simulation, and you need to write your own problem using Python language.
 It requires a little programming, but this approach provides flexibility and you can easily customize your applications.
-Please look around `examples` folder for unstand how to use this library.
+Please look around `examples` folder to understand how to use this library.
 + Be aware that unit of length in this program is end-to-end chain length *aN^(1/2)*, not gyration of radius *a(N/6)^(1/2)*, where *a* is statistical segment length and *N* is polymerziation index.
 + Open source has no warranty.
 Make sure that this program reproduces the results of previous FTS studies, and also produces resonable results.

 # Developer Guide
 #### Abstract Factory
-  This program is designed to run on different platforms such as FFTW, MKL and CUDA.
-There is a family of classes for each platform, and `abstract factory pattern` is adopted to produce these classes for given platform.
+  This program is designed to run on different platforms such as FFTW, MKL and CUDA, there is a family of classes for each platform.
+To produce instances of these classes for given platform `abstract factory pattern` is adopted.

 #### Anderson Mixing
   It is neccesery to store recent history of fields during iteration.
 For this purpose, it is natural to use `circular buffer` to reduce the number of array copys.
 If you do not want to use such data structure, please follow the code in [*Polymers* **2021**, 13, 2437].
 The performance loss is only marginal.